Are you seeing an error when you try to view your Search Console Report?

 The API returned a 403 response with this message: ExactMetrics failed to retrieve the new report data.
-Error message: user does not have sufficient permissions for this profile.

 - ExactMetrics is installed and activated.

 - Your website is authenticated and connected to Google Analytics.

 - You are an ExactMetrics Plus User or higher.

 - You’ve already verified your site in Google Search Console with Google Analytics.

 Step 1: Within Analytics, click into Admin.